Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 19.53.22 UTC
+- WIB: Jumat, 19 September 2025 20.33.25 UTC
-- WITA: Jumat, 19 September 2025 20.53.22 UTC
+- WITA: Jumat, 19 September 2025 21.33.25 UTC
-- WIT: Jumat, 19 September 2025 21.53.22 UTC
+- WIT: Jumat, 19 September 2025 22.33.25 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship